- Don’t sleep with your yoga jewelry. Store in dry, clean place.

 - Avoid contact with oils directly on the beads.

 - Copper is a metal that will develop a deep patina and will turn darker quickly with regular wear (directly on skin, like a ring or bracelet).
 I personally think this is the charm of copper, but it is super easy to restore the lighter color and shine back.
-All you need to do is polish it with a brass brush (I sell these, but they are currently on back ordered).
-You can also try soaking your ring in a warm water solution with 2 tbsp white vinegar and 1 tsp salt (important: no more than 1-2 minutes!).
+All you need to do is polish it with a brass brush (I sell these here).
+You can also try soaking your copper jewelry in a warm water solution with 2 tbsp white vinegar and 1 tsp salt (important: no more than 1-2 minutes!).

 A copper ring will also leave a greenish coloring on the skin (no worries, this goes away with just soap and water).
 I only work with 100% solid copper and this is simply a natural reaction of copper.
 You can paint the inside of the ring with clear nail polish if the coloration bugs you.

-Avoid swimming, sweating or sleeping with your copper ring.
-Also keep your copper ring away from lotions, oils and perfumes.
+Avoid swimming, sweating or sleeping with your copper jewelry.
+Also keep your copper jewelry away from lotions, oils and perfumes.